Zhen-Zohn-WANG/IJCAI-19/README.md

 | NFM | 78.98 | 0.3798 |
 | DeepFM | 78.22 | 0.3782 |
 | **IFM** | **78.52** | **0.3770** |

-Table: Performance comparison of IFM and other predicative on **Avazu**